alukosdev/ccsp/guidance/enisa-ccsm.md

 | ENISA | European Union Agency for Cybersecurity |

 ## Overview

-!!!
-Together, the CCSL and CCSM aid in selecting a certification scheme for cloud computing customers.
-!!!

 The Cloud Certification Schemes Metaframework (CCSM) is an extension of the CCSL designed to provide a high-level mapping of security requirements of the customer to security objectives in existing cloud security schemes.
 There are 27 CCSM security objectives that the customer can select to cross-reference against.